elisa-tech/orientation/docs/GitHubContributionWorkflow.md

 The notification should contain:
 * a description of the problem (maybe just the title)
 * a description of the work
+* the name of the branch on which you will be working
 * your name and email
 * your GitHub id, which, naturally, should be there already